princejohnnie/CodePathApp/README.md

 The following **additional** features are implemented:

 * [ ] User can **toggle the App's theme between Dark and Light modes** to show special display themes.
+* [ ] An additional Screen (AboutActivity) was added that showed a more detailed explanation of the developer's introduction and buttons leading to his Github and LinkedIn profile

 ## Video Walkthrough